Aviation Policy and Legislative Development Programme

-Formal stakeholder consultation can take place at any and, perhaps, multiple stages, within the policy and legislative development process.
-The method and timing of consultation for each policy project will vary depending on the particular circumstances of each, ranging from establishment of working groups to formal consultation exercises, with information about these being published on our website, together with how to respond.
-The outcomes of any consultations will also be published on our website.
+Public stakeholder consultation can take place at any and, perhaps, multiple stages, within the policy and legislative development process.
+In some cases we may establish working groups to inform our policy considerations.
+The timing of public consultation for each policy project will vary depending on the particular circumstances of each.
+All consultations and their outcomes will be published here.

 Where a policy change is to be effected through legislative change, the development pathway involves the us and DfT working together.
 Only Parliament or in some cases Ministers can decide to change the law but they do so taking into account CAA advice.

 Therefore, once the policy change has been agreed by CAA and DfT at Stage 2, the CAA will develop an “Opinion and Instruction document” designed to recommend to DfT the legislation to be developed incorporating instructions for the drafting of the legislation should the recommendation contained within the issued opinion be accepted.